WDI-SEA/notes/04-databases/mongo-intro/crud-update.md

 #### Upserting

 MongoDB's `upsert` is an option that can be used when performing an update operation.
 It allows you to specify that if no documents match the query, MongoDB should insert a new document with the update data.
-This is somewhat similar to the  `findOrCreate` method in Sequelize, however upserting also allows a query to update an existing record, unline `findOrCreate`.
+This is somewhat similar to the  `findOrCreate` method in Sequelize, however upserting also allows a query to update an existing record, unlike `findOrCreate`.

 The `upsert` option is provided as the third argument to either an `updateOne` or `updateMany` query.